Search Jobs In Elk Grove

 SUPERVISION RECEIVED AND EXERCISED

-Receives general supervision (Management Analyst I) to direction ( Management Analyst II) from assigned management or supervisor personnel.
+Receives direction from an Operations Manager.
 Exercises no direct supervision over staff.

 CLASS CHARACTERISTICS